benbalter/benbalter.github.com/_drafts/an-open-letter-to-government-cios.md

 published:
   - true
   - "true"
-title: An application styleguide for government CIOs
+title: A styleguide for government CIOs
 excerpt: "Government CIOs should seek to build systems in a lean, iterative, decentralized, and open way"
 author: Ben Balter
 layout: post